aslamanver/io-session-handler/README.md

 }
 ```

-The client should on the `push_message` to receive push messages from server
+The client should on the `push_message` event to receive push messages from server

 Android client library is available at [-]()